decisionintelligence/TFB/README.md

 # TFB: Towards Comprehensive and Fair Benchmarking of Time Series Forecasting Methods

-**We have created a leaderboard for time series forecasting, which can be accessed by clicking [OpenTS](https://decisionintelligence.github.io/OpenTS/).**

 **We are further optimizing our code and welcome any suggestions for modifications.**

 🚩 **News** (2024.09) **You may find detailed API documentation [here](https://tfb-docs.readthedocs.io/en/latest/index.html)**.